g0at1/auto-translate/README.md

 - Automatically translate via DeepL (if enabled) or enter translations manually
 - Save updates back to both JSON files

+App is still clunky and not fully tested, but it works for basic use cases.
+It is very much work in progress.

 ---

 ## Table of Contents